Halco’s quality Management System

 Halco continues to invest in product development and die-cutting capabilities for medical device manufacturing.
 Our expertise in segments such as wearables, patient positioning, gown and drape manufacturing, sleep apnea and tube securement industries with re-closeable fasteners suited for these applications is second to none.
 During 2023 Halco expects the launch of new products including specialty adhesives and significant equipment investment to stay at the forefront of the hook & loop fastening industry.

 For more information about Halco’s products for the medical device industry, visit us here.
-Halco also specializes in high performance converting services for hook and loop fastening components.
-Learn more about our converting services.
+Halco also provides samples for evaluation in your design and specializes in high performance converting services for hook and loop fastening components.

 Tell us a bit more about your project and request our medical device hook & loop sample kit!